 - They have an ingrown toenail.
 Cats can get ingrown nails if you don’t declaw or clip them.
 In nature, cats don’t need their claws clipped, because their nails wear down as they walk.
 This keeps them nice and short.
 But if their nails aren’t trimmed, and they aren’t worn down, they can keep growing… And growing!
 Eventually, they curve back into the paw.
 As you can imagine, putting weight on a nail that curves back into the sole of your foot is very painful.
 This might be what’s causing your cat limping.
 How you can help: Don’t try and clip your cat’s claws yourself if they’re ingrown.
 Cats don’t like having their nails clipped at the best of times; trying to help them with an ingrown claw is a recipe for disaster.
 Take them to a vet instead.

 - They have a neurological condition.
 It’s much less common, but your cat might be limping because of a serious neurological condition.
 Neurological conditions affect the brain and nervous system rather than the muscles or skeletal system.
 The problem could be something as serious as a tumor, so again, it’s best to talk to a vet.
+If you find your cat limping but not in pain, a neurological condition might be the explanation.

 Cat limping could also be the result of something as simple as a scratch, or a slight twinge.
 There’s no reason to think that it’s a serious problem unless you notice other symptoms: weeping or oozing sores, redness and inflammation for example.
 If your cat is yowling or yelping in pain, this is another obvious sign that the problem is a serious one.
 So keep an eye out for other problems, aside from your cat limping.